 Before the 1928 fitness reform in China- there would be a minimal distinction between Bajiquan and Chen Taijiquan, aside from divisions and restrictions in one’s occupation.
-Both systems were feudal Shaolin strategy of military and bodyguards, utilizing almost identical elbow strikes, takedowns, and capturing methods.
-The reform shifted feudal Chen Taijiquan (originally similar to a fighting art such as Bajiquan) and turned it into the Peking Opera-fu Taijiquan, all too common today.
+Both systems were feudal Shaolin strategy of military, utilizing almost identical elbow strikes, takedowns, and capturing methods.
+The reform shifted feudal Chen Taijiquan (originally similar to a fighting art such as Bajiquan) and turned it into the fitness calisthenics Taijiquan, all too common today.

 Bajiquan is showcased in THE GRANDMASTER motion picture.

 Feudal Shaolin Chen Taijiquan is well preserved in Beijing Gongfu Jia Taijiquan.
 Chen Yu demonstrates the Bajiquan elbow in Single Whip.